 Reaction & Thoughts:

-Hitchcock himself directed Revenge and in a characteristically economical manner, he’s able to establish the style and tone for the highly successful series which lasted ten seasons, first as Alfred Hitchcock Presents, later as The Alfred Hitchcock Hour — the TV show was remade in the eighties.
+This is the episode that launched the anthology TV series, Alfred Hitchcock Presents.
+Hitchcock himself directed Revenge, and in a characteristically economical manner, he was able to establish the style and tone for the highly successful series which lasted ten seasons, first as Alfred Hitchcock Presents, later as The Alfred Hitchcock Hour (the TV show was remade in the eighties).

-Meeker is good too as the man bent on revenge.
-He has great chemistry with Miles.
+Ralph Meeker is good too as the man bent on revenge.
+Although he is playing the hero, Meeker’s laser-like focus and determination gave me the willies.
+He also has great chemistry with Miles.
 The cast also includes Frances Bavier (Aunt Bee in TV’s The Andy Griffith Show), who plays a sympathetic neighbor.

 Conclusions & Final Thoughts: